CMSgov/design-system/examples/cdn-preact/README.md

 ## Getting started

-1. Serve the root of this directory from a webserver, with `npx http-server`
-2. View it in a browser by visiting http://localhost:8080
+1. Open `index.html` in a browser.